ShivaG3D/data606_Shiva/proposal_final.md

 -	INTL _CHARGE: total dollar charge for international calls in a given month
 -	CUST_SERV_CALLS: number of customer service calls in a given month
 -	CHURN: a yes or no column indicating whether the customer unsubscribed or not within three months of the period covered by the data in the other columns , used as the **class label**.

-## Approach / Methodologies
--	Core model-making process  and justification of choice of CLV models suitable for use by e-commerce companies
--	Compared the selected CLV predictive models based on certain metrics
--	Predict the future behavior of the customers – whether a customer is going to buy in the near future
--	Use historical customer churn data to predict whether a customer will leave the company based on the data inputs (features) provided
--  Analyze and visualize data in Python using pandas and Matplotlib
--  Study clustering techniques, such as hierarchical and k-means clustering
--  Create customer segments based on manipulated data
--  Predict customer lifetime value using linear regression, DNN
--  Use classification algorithms to understand customer choice
--  Optimize classification algorithms to extract maximal information